jazzband/website/docs/about/guidelines.md

 ### Tests

 Projects must have tests that are easy to run.
-Automatic testing based on contributions (e.g. Travis CI) is also strongly encouraged.
+Automatic testing based on contributions (e.g. GitHub Actions) is also strongly encouraged.
 The test coverage requirement follows the "perfect is the enemy of the good" motto -- it's enough if the tests cover the core API of the project.

 Test as much as needed to make maintenance a breeze.
 Don't be dogmatic.